Devsh-Graphics-Programming/Nabla/tools/nsc/docker/README.md

 > [!TIP]
 > type `cmd /ver` to see your build version

+> [!WARNING]
+> You cannot run it on Windows Home Edition as it doesn't have `Containers` feature, visit Microsoft [docs](<https://learn.microsoft.com/en-gb/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce>) for more details

 > [!CAUTION]
 > Hyper-V is **NOT** supported, you must run NSC Godbolt container as process